ChrstphrHll/npc_gen/students/Matos Mektal.md

 ---
 ### Description
 - 5th year Kenku Barbarian in Jettenia
-- sleek, Pale Brown eyes, and Dark Blue skin
+- striped, Pale Brown eyes, and Dark Blue skin
 - Is Meek and Treacherous, and has Generosity as their ideal

 ### Organizations